-Following college, Dan spent two years as a volunteer assistant to the pastor of the Duncairn Presbyterian Church at the height of “the Troubles” in the city of Belfast, Northern Ireland.
-There he worked among the area’s youth and senior adults, helped to start a Christian community development center (now the 174 Trust), and played semi-pro basketball on a Northern Ireland championship team.
+He took action on this following college, where he spent two years serving and learning alongside the pastor and people of the Duncairn Presbyterian Church, in Belfast, Northern Ireland.
+There he worked among the area’s youth, started a ministry that brought together Protestant and Catholic senior adults, helped to start an ecumenical community service center (the 174 Trust), served as a part-time hospital chaplain, and played semi-pro basketball on one of the province’s few Protestant-Catholic teams.

 Upon returning to the United States, Dan earned a Master of Divinity degree at Princeton Theological Seminary.
-Before graduating in 1985, he served as a seminary assistant at Presbyterian churches in Clinton and Woodstown, New Jersey and was awarded the Senior Prize for Excellence in Preaching.
+Before graduating in 1985, he was awarded the Senior Prize for Excellence in Preaching and served as a seminary assistant at Presbyterian churches in Clinton and Woodstown, New Jersey.
+In 2008, he earned his Doctor of Ministry degree from Fuller Theological Seminary.

-From 1985-1991, Dan served as an Associate Pastor of the First Presbyterian Church of Burlingame, a suburb of San Francisco.
-It was there, on New Year’s Eve 1988, that he married his wife, Amy, then a Silicon Valley sales executive, now a contract interior designer in Chicago and mother of their three children.
+From 1985-1991, Dan served as an Associate Pastor of the First Presbyterian Church of Burlingame, in California, a suburb of San Francisco.
+It was there, in 1988, that he married his wife, Amy.

-In 1991, the Meyer’s were called to the Village Community Presbyterian Church of Rancho Santa Fe, north of San Diego.
-There they saw God grow a solo pastor church into a multiple-staff congregation with a full ministry program, new land and buildings, and an active stake in Christian missions.
+In 1991, they were called to the Village Community Presbyterian Church of Rancho Santa Fe, north of San Diego.
+There they saw God grow a solo pastor church with aging facilities into a multiple-staff congregation with a full ministry program, new land and buildings, and an active stake in Christian missions.

-Beyond Christ Church, Dan chairs the Board of Trustees at Fuller Theological Seminary, from which he earned a Doctor of Ministry degree in 2008.
-He moderates the Executives Breakfast Club, a monthly forum for business leaders.
-He holds four Emmy Awards for his past role as host of Life Focus – a television newsmagazine airing on PBS and other stations.
-He is the author of Discovering God (Waterfall Press, 2014), Witness Essentials (InterVarsity Press, 2012), and Leadership Essentials (IVP, 2007, co-authored with Greg Ogden).
+Dan’s messages are frequently featured in Preaching Today, and are available through the Media portion of the church’s website.
+In 2019, Dan was elected chairman of the Board of Trustees at Fuller Theological Seminary in Pasadena, CA. Additionally, he moderates the Executives Breakfast Club (a forum for business leaders), and is the recipient of four Emmy Awards for his role as host of Life Focus – a television newsmagazine airing on PBS and other stations.
+He is the author of Discovering God (Waterfall Press, 2014), Witness Essentials (InterVarsity Press, 2012), and co-author of Leadership Essentials (IVP, 2007).